exyi/diplomka/diplomka/text/2-oview-5-base-parameters.md

 It could also be easily remedied by averaging the two possible results, or defining that purine is always the base nucleobase.
 We do not know exactly how DSSR handles this problem, but Curves+ claims to take the average.

-### Non-canonical Basepairs in the Standard Reference Frame
+### Non-canonical basepairs in the standard reference frame

 When the standard reference frame is applied to all types of basepairs, the meaning of the basepair parameters is somewhat distorted.
 The values can still be useful, but we need to be cautious in their intuitive interpretation.